Advertisement

 Fact: It can actually treat or help prevent vaginal prolapse.

-Vaginal prolapse is when the muscles and tissues around your vagina get weak or tear, causing your vagina to descend from its usual place.
-In some cases, the uterus may hang down out of the vagina’s opening.
-Vaginal childbirth (especially multiple births), obesity, and menopause can raise your risk of prolapse.
+Vaginal prolapse is when the muscles and tissues around your vagina get weak or tear, causing your vagina to descend from its usual position.
+In some cases, the uterus may drop into the vagina or through its opening.
+Vaginal childbirth (especially multiple births), obesity, and menopause can increase your chances of prolapse.

-If your uterus falls, prolapse may actually be the reason you have a hysterectomy in the first place, says Forschner.
-It’s possible to have a prolapse after a hysterectomy, too, but surgeons now take extra steps to suspend, or tie up, the vagina during surgery to keep that from happening.
+Prolapse may actually be the reason you have a hysterectomy in the first place, says Forschner.
+While it’s possible to have a prolapse after a hysterectomy, surgeons take extra steps to suspend, or tie up, the vagina during surgery to keep that from happening.

-Fact: It depends on the type of hysterectomy, but it will heal regardless.
+Fact: It depends on the type of procedure, but laparoscopic and vaginal hysterectomies leave minimal scars.

 No matter which type of scar you have, there are treatment options, both dermatological and natural, to try to minimize the appearance of scarring.